l7mp/stunner-gateway-operator/README.md

 Suppose your clients report that they cannot reach your fancy UDP echo service exposed via the public STUNner UDP Gateway due to, say, an overly restrictive enterprise firewall/NAT.
-No problem for STUNner: we can easily add a TCP listener to STUNner that will accept connections over the port TCP:3478 and route the client connection requests received on this listener to the same UDP echo service.
+No problem for STUNner: we can easily set up a new TCP Gateway that will accept connections over the port TCP:3478 and route the client connection requests received on this listener to the same UDP echo service.
 Note that STUNner will conveniently handle the TCP bytestream received over the TCP listener and convert into a message-stream as expected by the UDP echo service.